MSIA/mlds400group13/README.md

 To do list: we want to do more EDA in python jupyter notebook as Alice taught in class.
 We also want to decide a research topic and start the project proposal first.

+## Nov 3
+This week, we picked some potential topics and tried to test them out if those topics work.

+**Topics:**
+Predict the future sales volume and price of a specific item in a particular store, or based on its brand (or department), in order to provide stocking and pricing strategies.

+Seasonality of the store sales in different state saledate, supply chain management, in different type of product

+Return and purchase rate of different products

+Inflation trends through years in stores by different products